 Solutions that have been tested for long term performance, provide business continuity, protection of premises and a certificate of conformity.

 Installers with site based manufacturers support when needed.

 Building Structural Elements

 Steel frame buildings rely upon interconnected Columns and Beams to provide the structural integrity of the building.
-These steel sections should be intumescent coated or boarded to provide the required levels of integrity, and to prevent building collapse during a fire.
+These steel sections should be intumescent coated or boarded to provide the required level of resistance to prevent building collapse during a fire.